-Pad Connection/Pad Application Related Prompts
+Pad Connection/Pad Application-Related Prompts

-Voice Text "Follow instructions to apply pads" Follow Instructions Purpose: This instructs the user to follow the AED prompts in order to apply the pads to the patient.
+Voice Text "Follow instructions to apply pads" Follow Instructions Purpose: This instructs the user to follow the AED prompt s in order to apply the pads to the patient.
 "Remove clothing from patient's chest" Remove Clothing Purpose: This instructs the user to remove all clothing from patient's chest.
 Pads must be applied to the patient's bare chest.
 "Locate pads package in back of AED" Locate Pads Purpose: This helps the user locate the pads in the pad storage area, which is located on the back of the unit.
-"Plug in pads connector" Plug In Pads Purpose: The DDU-2300 is unable to detect that the pads are plugged in.
-Check that the connector is fully inserted into the unit.
-If the pads are properly plugged in, continue to follow audio and visual instructions.
-"Tear open pads package" Open Pads Package Purpose: This instructs the user to tear open the pads package on the dotted line on the top of the package.
+"Plug in pads connector" Plug In Pads Purpose: The DDU-2200 AED is unable to detect that the inserted into the unit.
+If the pads are properly plugged in, "Tear open pads package" Open Pads Package Purpose: This instructs the user to tear open the pads package on the dotted line on the top of the package.
 Once the package is open, the user will be able to remove the pads from inside the package.

-Pad Connection/ Pad Application Related Prompts (continued)
+Pad Connection/Pad Application-Related Prompts (continued)

-Voice Text "Peel pads from blue liner" Peel Pads Purpose: This instructs the user to peel each pad from the blue liner before placing the pads on the patient.
+Voice Text "Peel adhesive pads from blue liner" Peel Pads

+Purpose: This instructs the user to peel each pad from the blue liner before placing the pads on the patient.
 Peel the pads from the blue liner only when the pad is ready to be placed.
 Place the pads with the sticky side of the pad on the patient's bare skin.

-"Apply pads to patient's bare chest as shown" Apply Pads to Patient Purpose: The DDU-2300 AED has determined that the pads are not placed on the patient or not properly applied.
+"Apply pads to patient's bare chest as shown" Apply Pads to Patient

+Purpose: The DDU-2200 AED has determined that the pads are not placed on the patient or not properly applied.
 Place pads on the patient following instructions on the pads package.
 If the prompts continue, try replacing the pads with a new set.

-"Poor pad contact to patient" "Press pads firmly" Poor Pad Contact Press Pads Firmly Purpose: The pads are not making proper contact with the patient and the impedance is out of range for proper ECG analysis and shock delivery.
+"Poor pad contact to patient" Poor Pad Contact "Press pads firmly" Press Pads Firmly

+Purpose: The pads are not making proper contact with the patient and the impedance is out of range for proper ECG analysis and shock delivery.
 Check that the pads are properly placed and fully adhering to the patient and that there are no air bubbles between the pads and the patient.
 If the pads are not sticking due to moisture, dry the patient.
 If the pads are not sticking due to excessive hair, shave or clip excessive chest hair.
-If the prompts continue, try replacing the pads with a new set. continue, try replacing the pads with a new set. continue, try replacing the pads with a new set.
-"Check pads" Check Pads "Check pads" Purpose: The pads are making improper contact with the e patient or touching each other and the impedance is out eck that the pads are not touching each other and that the "Check pads" Purpose: The pads are making improper contact with the of range for proper ECG analysis and shock delivery.
-Ch e patient or touching each other and the impedance is out eck that the pads are not touching each other and that the "Check pads" Purpose: The pads are making improper contact with the of range for proper ECG analysis and shock delivery.
-Ch patient is dry.
-If the prompts continue, try replacing the "Pausing for CPR" e patient or touching each other and the impedance is out eck that the pads are not touching each other and that the pads with a new set.
-Pausing for CPR r should stop attempting to resolve problems with the pads "Check pads" Purpose: The pads are making improper contact with the of range for proper ECG analysis and shock delivery.
-Ch patient is dry.
-If the prompts continue, try replacing the "Pausing for CPR" Purpose: If too long a period of time has passed, the use e patient or touching each other and the impedance is out eck that the pads are not touching each other and that the pads with a new set.
-Pausing for CPR r should stop attempting to resolve problems with the pads
+If the prompts continue, try replacing the pads with a new set.

+"Check pads" Check Pads

+Purpose: The pads are making improper contact with the patient or touching each other and the impedance is out of range for proper ECG analysis and shock delivery.
+Check that the pads are not touching each other and that the patient is dry.
+If the prompts continue, try replacing the pads with a new set.

+"Pausing for CPR" Pausing for CPR

+Purpose: If too long a period of time has passed, the user should stop attempting to resolve problems with the pads and assess the condition of the patient.
+The user will be prompted to begin CPR.

+"Replace pads" Replace Pads

+Purpose: If another set of pads is available, replace the pads.
+Otherwise, check that the pads are properly placed and fully adhered to the patient.
+Make sure that the pads are not touching each other.
+If the pads are not sticking due to moisture, dry the patient.
+If the pads are not sticking due to excessive hair, shave or clip excessive chest hair.